NaveenKumar-3424/AzureCloudTraining/README.md

 Azure Test Plans: A test management tool for creating, managing, and executing test cases.
 Here's a simplified overview of how Azure DevOps works:

-1. Planning and tracking work:

-Use Azure Boards to create user stories, tasks, and bugs.
-Assign work items to team members and track progress.
-Visualize work using Kanban boards and backlogs.
-2. Continuous integration and continuous delivery (CI/CD):

-Set up Azure Pipelines to automatically build and test code changes.
-Define deployment pipelines to release code to different environments.
-Monitor pipeline runs and receive notifications of failures.
-3. Testing and quality assurance:

-Create and manage test cases in Azure Test Plans.
-Execute test cases manually or automatically through Azure Pipelines.
-Track test results and generate reports.
-4. Collaboration and communication:

-Use Azure DevOps as a central hub for team collaboration.
-Share code, discuss work items, and review pull requests.
-Receive notifications and updates about project activity.
-In summary, Azure DevOps provides a comprehensive platform for software development that helps teams to manage the development process, from idea to deployment.
-It helps to ensure that software is delivered quickly and reliably, while also providing visibility and control over the entire development lifecycle.

 1. Understanding DevOps Principles:
 Topics:
 DevOps culture and collaboration